Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 How does the North American trail rating system compare to European grades?

-North American resorts use a different system from Europe.
+North American resorts use a different system.
 Green circles are beginner runs, broadly similar to European greens and easy blues.
-Blue squares cover intermediate terrain but span a wider range of difficulty than European blues - a confident intermediate may find some US blues quite challenging.
-Black diamonds indicate advanced terrain (steep, demanding runs), and double black diamonds are expert-only, often featuring moguls, cliffs, or extreme steeps.
-There's no direct equivalent to European red runs.
+Blue squares cover intermediate terrain but span a wider range than European blues, so a confident intermediate may find some US blues quite demanding.
+Black diamonds are advanced (steep, challenging runs), and double black diamonds are expert-only, often with moguls, cliffs, or sustained steeps.
+There's no direct equivalent to the European red run.

 Is Attitash good for families?